Skip to Content

 Built in 1905 | Converted in 2009

-Originally a public elementary school, PS90 graduated to a highly desirable doorman condominium.
+Between its H-shaped footprint, elaborate masonry and architecture, and soaring ceilings, the school at 220 West 148th Street is a prime example of Snyder's work.
+Most recently, it graduated to a highly desirable doorman condominium.
 Its elaborately ornamented terra cotta and limestone exterior was carefully restored to its original detail, but the interiors had to be torn out and replaced.
 Nevertheless, the school's grand proportions can be seen in spacious rooms, high ceilings, and oversized windows.
 In 2011, it received a Lucy G. Moses Award, also known as "the Oscars of preservation."

 44 Cheever Place